JaimeNA/intel4004/README.md

 # intel4004
-Intel 4004 emulator, it fetchs a program a binary file and executes it.
+Intel 4004 emulator, includes ROM(Intel 4001) and RAM(Intel 2) as well as a desassembler that prints the emulator state in the terminal.